 The route crossed back over the M40 to join a small section of the A40 into West Wycombe and climbed gradually up through a small valley to Saunderton.

 The descent through North Dean raised our spirits briefly before we hit another beast, Daughter of Beast.
-The climb into Great Kingshill was done in complete silence, except for the voice in my head repeating: “There’s no shame in walking” - which I could barely hear over the thudding of my heartbeat.
+The climb into Great Kingshill was done in complete silence except the voice in my head repeating “there’s no shame in walking”, that I could barely hear over the thudding of my heartbeat.

 Of course, no ride of such epic proportions is complete without a slap-up pub meal and we quickly fell into The Cross Keys on the high street and demolished piles of food.
 Weakness and sore legs were soon replaced by that warm fuzzy feeling that can only be gained from the satisfaction of completing such a ride.

 Undoubtedly, there are more beasts in the Chilterns, so our quest to conquer them will continue.

 The Chilterns Cycleway is signposted to and from Amersham, Chesham, Great Missenden and Henley-on-Thames, making it easy to pick up and follow.
 The Chilterns AONB website has more routes suggestions using the Cycleway.